緊急事態! ローズウッド 規制の裏側に迫る 第四弾 - TC楽器 - TCGAKKI

 The AR-GBU is a small-sized cutaway guitar with specifications based on the Morris S series, which is favored by many fingerpickers.

-The side back of the bubinga is beautiful with a bright, light reddish color and shimmering, quilt-like wood grain.
+The side back of the Bubinga has a bright, light reddish color and a shimmering, quilt-like grain.

-The sound is hard and resilient like a Bubinga, and the tight sound with a sense of specific gravity, not lightness, is a perfect match for Yokoyama Guitars.
+The sound is hard and resilient like a Bubinga, not light but tight with a sense of specific gravity, making it a perfect match for Yokoyama Guitars.

 • This is Obancor, a leguminous wood belonging to the same genus as Bubinga, Gibaultia.